Dr Susan Thorpe

 Fellow of the Higher Education Academy

 ResearchMy research has been broadly based around cognitive processes in anxiety - particularly in Specific Phobias and OCD.
 I am also interested in Evolutionary approaches to psychopathology.
-More recently I have become interested in issues around hoarding behaviour and contamination obsessions.
+More recently I have become interested in issues around hoarding behaviour and contamination obsessions as well as problems related to the compulsive use of mobile phones and social media.

 - Perera-Delcourt R, Nash R, Thorpe SJ.
 Priming Moral Self-Ambivalence Heightens Deliberative Behaviour in Self-Ambivalent Individuals.
 Behavioural and Cognitive Psychotherapy 2013, 12, 1-11.